AngeIo/steam-bkuper/README.md

 - Select the games you want to restore by ticking them.
 - Click on `Restore`.
 - Enjoy!

-## Roadmap
-- [x] Use variables/env to modify paths, script names, etc. and prevent users to modify script directly
-- [x] Create an all-in-one script so it's easier to install for users
-- [x] Find a way to loop through all game's Launch Options and add the command automatically
-- [ ] Update to newer version of ludusavi and git-sync

 ## Contribution
 I know this script is far from perfect, please create pull requests if you want to help me improve it.
 Thanks!